jthyer/rpg-engine/README.md

 Remaining Features to Implement:

-  (8) make choice box responsive to hero position
+- make choice box responsive to hero position #8

- (10) "push" subevent that pushes hero in a specific direction
+- "push" subevent that pushes hero in a specific direction #10

-  (9) "flash" subevent
+- "flash" subevent #9

-  (9) "sound" subevent for opening doors and traps
+- "sound" subevent for opening doors and traps #9

-  (1) make tile code into strings
+- make tile code into strings #1

-  (2) turn message code into chars
+- turn message code into chars #2

-  (1) expand map to 32x32
+- expand map to 32x32 #1

-  (3) add illusory walls ("---SECRET PASSAGE---")
+- add illusory walls ("---SECRET PASSAGE---") #3

-  (5) add locked door event that branches off flag
+- add locked door event that branches off flag #5

-  (5) allow events to be invisible
+- allow events to be invisible #5

-  (5) "erase" subevent for erasing event
+- "erase" subevent for erasing event #5

-  (1) change palette to use windows colors
+- change palette to use windows colors #1

 Once all these features are done, I will be able to make a complete demo dungeon.

 To build in later versions:

--Combat (Random Encounters and red Boss Events), Leveling, Equipment, Inventory
+- Combat (Random Encounters and red Boss Events), Leveling, Equipment, Inventory

--Text interludes between dungeons, map screen
+- Text interludes between dungeons, map screen

--Save games - track character info, and then flags and fog of war for one dungeon only
+- Save games - track character info, and then flags and fog of war for one dungeon only

--Title and Ending Screens
+- Title and Ending Screens

--Learn how to make maps with Ogmo
+- Learn how to make maps with Ogmo

 The final initial game will be five dungeons, linked together by text screens as the hero slowly tracks down the villain.